 Research has found that 45% of Gen Z workers believe it will be difficult to work with baby boomers.53 They are concerned about not being taken seriously by older, more experienced colleagues and being dismissed as “kids.”
 They are eager to contribute and make their mark, so listen to their ideas and offer constructive feedback to engage them.

-Gen Z unequivocally prioritises diversity and inclusion as core values and is looking for employers who share these values.
+Gen Z unequivocally prioritizes diversity and inclusion as core values and is looking for employers who share these values.
 Almost 70% of Gen Z respondents said they would “absolutely” be more likely to apply for a job that had recruiters and materials that reflected an ethnically and racially diverse workplace.54 This applies to inclusion as well—88% agree that it’s important that potential employers ask people about their preferred gender pronouns.
-However, only 18% of Gen Z respondents report having had a conversation with a recruiter or a potential employer where they were asked for their preferred gender pronouns.55 Make sure your communications, marketing materials, job postings and websites represent diversity across multiple dimensions—race, gender, identity orientation, etc.
+However, only 18% of Gen Z respondents report having had a conversation with a recruiter or a potential employer where they were asked for their preferred gender pronouns.55 Make sure your communications, marketing materials, job postings, and websites represent diversity across multiple dimensions—race, gender, identity orientation, etc.

 Gen Z looks for alignment between their own personal values and goals and those of their employer.
 They value authenticity, diversity and inclusion, and social impact.
-According to survey data, 68% of Gen Z respondents said it was important for their employer to support a cause they care about.56 Deloitte’s 2021 Global Human Capital Trends show that over the past two years, 49% of Gen Z said they have made choices around the type of work they are prepared to do and the organisations for which they are willing to work based on their personal ethics.
-Actively communicate your organisation’s values and mission and highlight its broader impact on society.
+According to survey data, 68% of Gen Z respondents said it was important for their employer to support a cause they care about.56 Deloitte’s 2021 Global Human Capital Trends show that over the past two years, 49% of Gen Z said they have made choices around the type of work they are prepared to do and the organizations for which they are willing to work based on their personal ethics.
+Actively communicate your organization’s values and mission and highlight its broader impact on society.

 Young people often want to work where other young people are—so focusing on retaining your existing Gen Z workers can play a role in attracting new ones.
 For in-person hiring events, consider enlisting young employees to serve as ambassadors and share their experience of working at the agency.
 For example, the CIA has started bringing younger officers on college visits so that recruits can “see themselves” in the agency.